amer-ali/jsontron/jsontron/README.md

 ## Usage: Command Line

-	//go to the lib folder of jsontron modules
+	//go to the bin folder of jsontron module

-	$ cd $JSONTRON_ROOT/lib
+	$ cd $JSONTRON_ROOT/bin

 	//run JSONValidator with instance doc, rules doc and optional phase list
 	//#ALL and #DEFAULT are special key words meant to invoke all or default phases respectively